 In other words, when you live intentionally, your choices and actions become selective.
 When your choices and actions are selective, you ensure they always support your journey of self-discovery and becoming the best version of yourself.

 Finding yourself helps you develop an acute awareness of your own life and values, live outside your comfort zone, and be intentional every day.
 There are seven principles of finding yourself:

 Understanding your path is one of the greatest feelings you can experience, and that’s what will happen when you begin to find yourself.
 It will allow you to align with what’s best for your soul and understand which steps you should take daily.
 Finding yourself and living in this alignment is key to experiencing a purposeful life.
 And as a JAMA Network Open study shows, having a purpose in life may decrease your chances of dying early.

 Now, I’m going to be honest because that’s what any good friend would do.
 The journey of self-discovery does not have an ending, meaning discovering who you are is an ongoing process.
 I’m not saying you’ll never discover your true self; however, there will always be more to learn and areas where you can dig deeper.

-Self-discovery, or discovering who you were always meant to be, is an on-going process that begins by making a commitment to living the life you want to live.
-By using the three pillars of self-discovery—awareness, comfort zones, and intentional living—you can flood your life with consciousness, step into your power, and become the best version of yourself.
+Self-discovery—discovering your true character—is an on-going process that begins by making a commitment to living the life you want to live.
+By using the three pillars of self-discovery—awareness, comfort zones, and intentional living—you can get unstuck, find your path, and become the best version of yourself.